nautobot/nautobot-app-data-validation-engine/docs/user/app_getting_started.md

 ## First steps with the App

-One the App is installed, under "Plugins" tab, you will find the supported Data Validation Engine rules.
+One the App is installed, under "Extensibility" tab, you will find the supported Data Validation Engine rules in the "Data Validation" section.
 For example, "Min/Max Rules", or "Regex Rule".

 There you can list the existing validation rules of each type, or create them (one by one, or dumping them).